DIPlib/diplib/src/documentation/why_tensors.md

 division, such that `img[0]` (red channel) is divided by `I[0]`, `img[1]` by `I[1]`,
 and `img[2]` by `I[2]`.
 In contrast, `U * t` is a matrix multiplication.

+The above is implemented in the functions `dip::BeerLambertMapping` and `dip::UnmixStains`.

 [//]: # (--------------------------------------------------------------)

 \section structure_tensor The structure tensor